jnt64/jnt64/README.md

 ### Hi there 👋

-My name is James.
+I'm James.
 This is my source code.
 Enjoy!

 ----
 </br>